ugorji/go-ndb/README.md

 # Package Documentation

-ndb is a data management system built atop a key-value store of bytes.
+Package ndb provides a data management system built atop a key-value store of bytes.

 The key-value store should provide the following: